 An early mockup of the GSTB V2 satellite designed by EADS Astrium for testing systems of the Galileo constellation.
 Copyright © 2005 Anatoly Zak

-An opertional version of the Galileo satellite, as it was envisoned in 2005.
+An operational version of the Galileo satellite, as it was envisioned in 2005.
 On Jan.
 26, 2010, Arianespace announced a contract for five Soyuz missions to deliver operational satellites for Europe's Galileo navigation network beginning in 2012.
 Copyright © 2005 Anatoly Zak

 The 2009 depiction of the Galileo satellite proposed by OHB Systems.
 Copyright © 2009 Anatoly Zak

 A model of Galileo satellite displayed at Paris Air and Space Show in June 2011 and in 2009 (top).
 Copyright © 2011 Anatoly Zak

 The most stable space-based atomic clock ever developed for practical operation was reportedly designed for Galileo satellites.
 Built by Selex, PHM promised outstanding stability for averaging times from 1 to 100,000 seconds, to be used in precise positioning, time keeping and other onboard applications designed to perform in space for not less than 12 years.
 Copyright © 2010 Anatoly Zak

 Soyuz lifts off with two Galileo satellites on Oct.
 12, 2012.
 Credit: Arianespace